Naf256/psychology/social psychology-2102/attitude/thurston-scale.md

 related to the attitude being measured.
 These statements are selected based on their relevance and representativeness of the attitude being measured.

+Next, a group of judges or experts is asked to sort the statements into categories based on their degree of positivity or negativity.
+For example, they may sort the statements into categories ranging from "strongly agree" to "strongly disagree".

 Participants are then asked to rate each statement on a numerical scale, typically ranging from 1 to 11, indicating how strongly they agree or disagree with the statement.
 The ratings are then used to calculate an overall score for